TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 _What are you going to change within the app?_

-How about adding a notification system so the user can set reminders to ping them at the end of a shift.
+How about adding a notification system so the user can set reminders to ping them at the end of a shift?

 _What do you want the outcome to be?_